 Some of these children and young people may require an EHC needs assessment so it is clear what their special educational needs are and then the Local Authority can decide whether it is necessary for the child or young person to receive support that is not normally available to them through an EHC Plan.

 Speak to everyone who is currently supporting the child or young person to make sure that everything that could be available is in place.
 Advice, guidance and support is available to education settings and providers without the need for an EHC Plan.

 Normally the education setting or provider will be asked to provide this information and they only have a few weeks to share this information with the Local Authority so it is important that everyone works together as soon as possible.

 The following people can request an EHC needs assessment for a child or young person aged between 0 and 25:

-- The child's parent
+- The child's parent or carer

 - A young person over the age of 16 but under the age of 25 themselves if they understand it sufficiently well – otherwise the parent or representative can make the request on a young person's behalf